-IDM or Internet Download Manager is a well-known name among people.
+As we know, IDM or Internet Download Manager is a well-known name among people who like to download stuff from the internet.
 The download manager is famous for its speed, features, and usability.
-This is why millions of users use it around the world.
+This is why millions of users around the world use it.

 Unfortunately, IDM is only available for Windows operating system, we as Linux users don’t get the luxury of this amazing tool.
-Luckily, Linux has a better alternative and it is free and open-source.
+Luckily, Linux has a better alternative and the best part about it is that it is free and open-source.

-XDM or Xtreme Download Manager is a powerful tool to increase download speed up to 500%.
-It can save streaming videos from websites, resume broken/failed downloads, schedule and convert downloads.
+XDM is an extremely powerful tool with a plethora of features.
+It can increase download speed up to 500%.
+Apart from that, It can save streaming videos from websites, resume broken/failed downloads, schedule and convert downloads.
 XDM seamlessly integrates with popular browsers like Google Chrome, Mozilla Firefox, Microsoft Edge, Opera, Vivaldi, and the rest of Firefox and Chromium-based browsers.
 As a result, when you download anything using your browser XDM detects it and shows a download pop-up.

-Following is a complete list of features XDM offers:
+Following is the complete list of features XDM offer as an IDM alternative for Linux:

 - Download any streaming video/audio